 Students have normally classes all day, every Thursday and Friday.
 The other days of the week are used for individual research (exam and thesis preparation) and group presentations, meeting Professors and fellows and visiting other institutions etc.

-The lecturers are available for direct meetings and through email (also very important in the professional world); many work in Geneva and can arrange for meetings easily.
+The lecturers are available for direct meetings and through email (also very important in the professional world); many work in the Lausanne/Geneva area and can arrange for meetings easily.
 The contact during the lecture days is also more informal than most students are used to from their undergraduate studies, as classes are smaller and the setting is based on the post-graduate approach with many students also having work experience and experience in various countries themselves.
-You are treated like a colleague which means you also have to deliver to be credible.
+You are treated like a colleague which means you also have to deliver to be credible. (check this last sentence)